AGhaderi/ActStimRL/README.md

 # ActStimRL
-This repository is launched to model the relative contribution of Action and Stimulus reinforcement Learning
+This repository is launched to devlope the reinforcement Learning algorithm